 Box™ champions ecologically-friendly buildings.
 Their builds always orient the house for the sun and usually utilise some form of thermal mass (like concrete floors) for passive heating.
 They over-insulate and double-glaze, and can advise on solar energy, rain collection and grey water use.

-We asked Tim if the whole modular thing made his job as architect a little bit boring.
-“Nope,” he said.
+We asked Box if the whole modular thing made this job a little bit boring.
+“Nope,” they said.
 “There’s a certain ‘Box™ DNA’, a general aesthetic, sure – but out of around 240 homes we’ve built so far, only three were the same.
 There are many permutations according to client requirements, the site and other factors.
 And we’re open to all sorts of ideas.”

 External post and beam structures, industrial saw tooth rooflines, full-height windows and doors, great indoor-outdoor flow – and fire pits – all came from the fifties and sixties in California – and this type of design works particularly well here.